Published on: August 20, 2020

 How Chemical Sunscreens Work

 Chemical sunscreens react with UV rays to form free radicals and heat.
-Now, that sounds really bad (our cells may not be getting direct DNA damage from UV, but free radicals can cause indirect DNA damage), however, the idea is that chemical sunscreens sit on the surface of our skin, above the dead skin cells, so those free radicals would not reach our living cells as long as that sunscreen isn’t absorbed.
+Now, that sounds really bad (your cells may not be getting direct DNA damage from UV, but free radicals can cause indirect DNA damage), however, the idea is that chemical sunscreens (like physical sunscreens) also sit on the surface of your skin, so those free radicals would not reach your living cells as long as that sunscreen isn’t absorbed.

 How Are Antioxidants Different Than Sunscreens?